Recently I went about upgrading the DAX formula reference guide provided to all those connected with Enterprise DNA.

 You can learn much more and download the resource below

-If you want to learn more about how to get started with DAX formulas within Power BI, certainly check out the Ultimate Beginners Guide to DAX course which is located at Enterprise DNA Online.
+If you want to learn more about how to get started with DAX formulas within Power BI, certainly check out the Ultimate Beginners Guide to DAX course which is located at Enterprise DNA On-demand.

 All the best